 USBands has a unique regional clinic format available at select events that includes an extra set of judges whose purpose is not to give a number, but to look at the overall product.
 After each band's performance, the director, staff and students receive a private one-on-one clinic with that judge.

 USBands uses national level judges and some of the top college educators and show designers in the activity at the majority of their events, relying on the talents of these highly qualified individuals in order to provide new feedback and original evaluation to the programs who participate.

 In October of 1988, the Cadets Drum and Bugle Corps hosted a marching band competition at Giants Stadium in East Rutherford, New Jersey.
 Reactions to that event were overwhelmingly positive and numerous requests were received asking the Cadets organization to become more involved in the marching band activity.
 In response to those requests and with the cooperation, input, and support of tri-state area band directors and instructors, the Cadets Marching Band Cooperative (CMBC) was formed.

 In 1989, the CMBC launched its first season by sanctioning eleven successful local events.
 The 1989 season culminated in a two day Championship event at Giants Stadium.
 In recent years, the USSBA National, State, Regional and local shows have featured performances by some of the finest bands in over 25 different states throughout the country.

 In 1997 we began an evolution and expansion into other areas beyond marching band and created a Scholastic Services organization within Youth Education in the Arts, which included the US Scholastic Band Association (USSBA).
 Under this banner, we intend to provide all students more opportunities to perform, representing their high schools.

-With the beginning of the year 2012, Youth Education in the Arts (YEA!) announced that the US Scholastic Band Association (USSBA) would be known as USBands.
+Youth Education in the Arts (YEA!) announced that the US Scholastic Band Association (USSBA) would be known as USBands effective January of 2012.